-- The expected running time for the correct answer to emerge is polynomial. - The probability that a run of the 2 algorithms does not generate a definite answer is 0.5. - Let p(n) be the running time of each run. - The expected running time for a definite answer is
+- The expected running time for the correct answer to emerge is polynomial. - The probability that a run of the 2 algorithms does not generate a definite answer is 0.5 (why?). - Let p(n) be the running time of each run of the while-loop. - The expected running time for a definite answer is